K-ran/ConsoleImageGenerator/README.md

-# ConsoleImagePlayer
+# ConsoleImageGenerator
-Application that displays image and video file in you console.
+This application generates an ASCII art from the an image file.